rkonoplev/dniester/README.md

 - [Migration Drupal6 → News Platform (RU, plain text)](docs/MIGRATION_DRUPAL6_RU.txt)
 ---
 ## 🤝 Contributing
 Contributions, issues, and feature requests are welcome!
+But not yet now. :-)

 - Check the [issues](../../issues) page to see current tasks or report a bug.
 - Open a [Pull Request](../../pulls) to propose changes.